DeVos family was misled by Elizabeth Holmes when they invested $100 million in Theranos, representative testifies

 Peterson told jurors Tuesday that Theranos shared financial projections suggesting the company was not only in healthy financial shape but also prepared for a significant jump in revenue.
 She testified that the company projected revenue of $140 million in 2014 before spiking to $990 million in 2015.
 The DeVos family was unaware that Theranos had no revenue in 2012 and 2013, Peterson said.

-She acknowledged during Wade’s cross-examination that RDV did not hire regulatory experts, counsel or medical experts in their due diligence process because they didn’t think they needed it.
+She acknowledged during Wade’s cross-examination that RDV did not hire regulatory experts, counsel or medical experts in their due diligence process because they did not think they needed it.

 Holmes did not stop misleading investors or the public following the DeVos family’s investment, Peterson testified.
 In court, prosecutors played clips from a 2015 interview she gave with CNBC’s Jim Cramer following a scathing investigation by the Journal on the faults in Theranos’s technology.
 Those articles said that Holmes was running a workplace in which employees were afraid to voice concerns about serious issues and were discouraged from working with other teams.